digital-land/submit/.github/ISSUE_TEMPLATE/EPIC.md

 ‌
 Acceptance criteria

-List of user actions and system tasks that need to verified and tested as working and doing as expected, before this epic can be set to done] ‌
+Check list of user actions and system tasks that need to verified and tested as working and doing as expected, before this epic can be set to done] ‌